zer0cache/matic-docs/docs/contribute/writing-style.md

 We believe one of the things that makes Polygon special is its coherent design and we seek to retain this defining characteristic.
-The Polygon team treats the Polygon Wiki as an official Docs product.From the outset we defined some guidelines to ensure new contributions only ever enhance the overall project:
+The Polygon team treats the Polygon Wiki as an official Docs product.
+From the outset we defined some guidelines to ensure new contributions only ever enhance the overall project:

 - **Quality**: Code in the Polygon project should meet the style guidelines, with